wardenenv/warden/README.md

 * Dnsmasq to serve DNS responses for `.test` domains eliminating manual editing of `/etc/hosts`
 * An SSH tunnel for connecting from Sequel Pro or TablePlus into any one of multiple running database containers.
 * Warden issued wildcard SSL certificates for running https on all local development domains.
-* Full support for Magento 1, Magento 2, Laravel, and custom project environment configurations on macOS and Linux.
+* Full support for Magento 1, Magento 2, Laravel, Symfony 4, Shopware 6 as well as custom environment configurations on both macOS and Linux.

 ## Contributing